Petros247/Petros247/README.md

 ### Hi there 👋

+I'm Petros, a CS Undergraduate student at AUEB based in Athens,Greece.

+### Below you can find some of the projects i participated during my studies:

+### You can contact me through :

 <!--
 **Petros247/Petros247** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.